-I’ve owned the Spot device for several years.
+I’ve owned the Spot GPS Messenger device for several years.
 While acquired for backcountry hiking and camping, I now take it with the popup camper on trips venturing outside of cell service.

 $150 purchases the hardware and then you’ll spend about the same each year for the service plan depending on the specific options chosen.
 This provides valuable peace of mind whenever traveling away from cell signal.
 It’s also nice to have the Spot handy for going on hikes away from the camper.

 I pay a little extra for the “GEOS Member Rescue Benefit,” essentially an insurance policy against having to pay for a potentially costly rescue mission to come assist me.
 I also sign up for the tracking service, logging my GPS coordinates as traveled, helping re-create the steps to visiting that perfect boondocking spot again!
 And finally, I also subscribe to the roadside assistance service so that a simple push of a button sends the tow truck even if I don’t have cell service to call them!

 Pairing all of these options together, I have 5 functions available to me on any trip, including:

 - Track Me – which allows a friend or family member to follow my traveling progress on a map overlay from their computer or mobile phone.

 - Check-In Ok – which I use to notify a friend or family member via text message and email that we have arrived at the specified GPS coordinates.

 - Custom – which I have configured as a “Check-Out Ok” to let a friend or family member know we are leaving from our previously checked-in location.

 - Roadside Assistance – to summons a tow truck anytime it is needed.